maxsitt/insect-detect-docs/docs/index.md

 platform will be more uniform, which can lead to better classification results and less images required for model training.
 The biggest disadvantage at the moment is the bias in attraction for different insect groups.
-We are currently testing various shapes, colors and materials to enhance the visual attraction for specific pollinator groups (e.g. hoverflies).
+We are currently testing various materials, colors and shapes to enhance the visual attraction for specific pollinator groups (e.g. hoverflies).

 !!! success "Implemented functions"

     - non-invasive, continuous automated monitoring of flower-visiting insects
     - standardized artificial flower platform as visual attractant
-    - on-device detection and tracking with provided YOLO models (up to 40 fps)
+    - on-device detection and tracking with provided YOLO models (up to 42 fps)
-    - save images of detected insects cropped from high-resolution frames (4K)
+    - save images of detected insects cropped from high-resolution frames
     - low power consumption (~ 4 W) and fully solar-powered
     - automated classification and analysis in subsequent step on local PC
     - weatherproof enclosure